How to Relieve Fall Allergy Symptoms

 - Prescription nasal antihistamine, including Astelin

 - Topical nose spray, like Flonase or nasonex

 - Eye drops, either prescriptions like Optivar and Emadine, or Visine, which can be found in the pharmacy aisle

 - Singulair, an asthma medication that works to block certain allergy symptoms

 America’s Pharmacy can help you save at the register on any prescription medication.
+Don't go to the pharmacy without an allergy medication coupon to save up to 80%.
 Simply search for your medication to get started.